ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Clients consuming problem details MUST ignore any such extensions that they don't recognize; this allows problem types to evolve and include additional information in the future.

-Future updates to this specification might define additional members that are available to all problem types, distinguished by a name starting with "\*".
-To avoid conflicts, extension member names SHOULD NOT start with the "*" character.

 When creating extensions, problem type authors should choose their names carefully.
 To be used in the XML format (see {{xml-syntax}}), they will need to conform to the Name rule in {{Section 2.3 of XML}}{:relative="#NT-Name"}.